boini12/GreenCommunity/README.md

 - Username

 So far only those two aspects can be changed.
 The changes are then adjusted in the Firebase Authentification Database as well.

+If the username field is not filled out, an error message will be shown on the corresponding EditText object.

 In the future it would make sense to add the feature to change the creditentials (email, password) as well.